Brazil v Germany (2014 FIFA World Cup): Society

 In Germany, the match's coverage by ZDF set a record for the country's most watched TV broadcast, with 32.57 million viewers (87.8% of all viewers), beating the Germany–Spain match at the 2010 World Cup.
 This record was beaten five days later with the final.
 In contrast, despite a weekly spike in audience, the broadcast by Brazilian TV Globo saw the viewers total fall with each German goal.

-Brazil's defeat was lamented by the nation's President, Dilma Rousseff.
+Brazil's defeat was lamented by the nation's president, Dilma Rousseff.

 The match was the most discussed sports game on Twitter with over 35.6 million tweets, surpassing Super Bowl XLVIII, with 24.9 million tweets during the game.
-At first incentive hashtags such as "#PrayForBrazil" were common, but once Germany built a 5–0 lead Brazilian users instead lent their frustration into self-deprecatory humor, comparing Germany's goals with the Volkswagen Gol car and stating the Brazilian team looked like "11 Freds".
-Other Twitter users compared Germany's dominating performance to their military efforts during World War II and The Holocaust, for example, dubbing it the "Goalocaust".
+At first inventive hashtags such as "#PrayForBrazil" were common, but once Germany built a 5–0 lead Brazilian users instead lent their frustration into self-deprecatory humor, comparing Germany's goals with the Volkswagen Gol car and stating the Brazilian team looked like "11 Freds".
+Other Twitter users compared Germany's dominating performance to their military efforts during World War II and the Holocaust, for example, dubbing it the "Goalocaust".
 Bung Moktar Radin, a member of parliament of Malaysia, came under heavy criticism from the Malaysian public and the German ambassador, Holger Michael, for posting such a comment.
 Many comments had derisive sexual connotations, like "Brazilian team decided to file a case in the court against Germany for gang rape."
-Pornhub issued a plea to stop uploading highlight videos of the match under titles like "Young Brazilians get fucked by entire German soccer team."
+Pornhub issued a plea to stop uploading highlight videos of the match under ironic titles such as "Young Brazilians get fucked by entire German soccer team."